adamwalker/sdr/Readme.md

 I started this project to learn about signal processing.
 I still have no idea what I'm doing.

 Only tested on Arch Linux.

+If you actually use this library for anything, let me know: adamwalker10@gmail.com